Book Lists

 How to Fight

-Learn how to relax the bonds of anger, attachment, and delusion through mindfulness and kindness toward ourselves and others.
-The Mindfulness Essentials series introduces beginners and reminds seasoned practitioners of the essentials of mindfulness practice.
-This time Nhat Hanh brings his signature clarity, compassion, and humor to the ways we act out in anger, frustration, despair, and delusion.
+Turn disagreements and conflicts into opportunities for growth, compassion, and reconciliation.
+The sixth book in the bestselling Mindfulness Essentials series, a back-to-basics collection from world-renowned Zen master Thich Nhat Hanh that introduces everyone to the essentials of mindfulness practice.
+Nhat Hanh brings his signature clarity, compassion, and humor to the ways we act out in anger, frustration, despair, and delusion.
 In brief meditations accompanied by whimsical sumi-ink drawings, Thich Nhat Hanh instructs us exactly how to transform our craving and confusion.
-If we learn to take good care of our suffering, we can help others do the same.
-How to Fight is pocket-sized with two color original artwork by California artist Jason DeAntonis.
+If we learn to take good care of our suffering, we can help others do the same, and reach reconciliation between family members, coworkers, and even nations.
+How to Fight is pocket-sized with two-color original artwork by California artist Jason DeAntonis.

 The Other Shore